2010–11 Cymru Alliance

 The 2010–11 Huws Gray Alliance season began on 13 August 2010 and was originally scheduled to end on 2 April 2011.
-Due to adverse weather conditions, no league games took place between 12 December and the beginning of January, causing a lot of fixtures to be rearranged and creating the possibility of the season being extended.
+Due to adverse weather conditions, no league games took place between 12 December and the beginning of January, causing many fixtures to be rearranged and creating the possibility of the season being extended.
 The season was eventually extended to 3 May 2011.